nowshadktasin/J.A.R.V.I.S/n8n setup.md

     * **Tool Listing**: Explicitly list and describe each tool (email agent, calendar agent, Tavily tool, etc.) and explain when to use them.
     * **Rules**: Include rules for tasks requiring multiple tool calls, e.g., using the contact agent first to grab contact information before hitting another tool.
     * **Current Date/Time**: Provide access to the current date and time using `$now` function.
-  * **Chat Model**: The example uses **OpenAI GPT-4o** as the chat model for its reasoning capabilities, especially when multiple steps or tools are required.
+  * **Chat Model**: The example uses **Gemini 2.5** as the chat model for its reasoning capabilities, especially when multiple steps or tools are required.
   * **Memory**: Configure "simple memory" (previously "window buffer memory") to separate chat history by user.
 The **`host` from the webhook** was used as the key for memory storage.
 The agent can look through five context interactions for chat history.
 * **8\.
 Child Agent Workflows (Examples):**